Caffeine is one of the most asked questions about tea.

 - Want to totally stay away from caffeine?
 Try herbal or fruit infusions?
 Many of our readers find Chinese Red Jujube, Jujube helps to relieve joint complaints and relax tense body soothe the mind to have a good night's sleep.

 - Many have also learned the trick of “natural decaffeination” – ditch the first quick infusion (for 10 seconds) of your favourite tea to remove most of the caffeine.
 Pour in fresh water and brew according to taste, or the brewing suggestion.

 - Since caffeine affects us all differently, if you are concerned about caffeine, avoid drinking tea in the evening.
-Try herbal tea such as peppermint to help digestion or Field of Dreams to relax and get your body ready for a good night’s rest.
+Try herbal tea such as peppermint to help digestion or Sweet Dreams to relax and get your body ready for a good night’s rest.